-If you are considering filing a Rhode Island personal injury case using a RI injury attorney, you likely have many unanswered questions concerning if you need a negligence personal injury lawyer in Rhode island and how much you are likely to recover.
-The FAQs (frequently asked questions) below are answered by a reputable Rhode Island personal injury attorney who helps injured victims with a wide spectrum of cases involving RI vehicle accidents, medical malpractice, premises liability, slip and fall, pedestrian accident, wrongful death, automobile collision, bad drugs, nursing home abuse and others.
+If you are considering filing a Rhode Island personal injury case using a RI injury attorney, you likely have many unanswered questions.
+Do you need a personal injury lawyer in Rhode Island?
+How much are you likely to recover?
+The FAQs (frequently asked questions) below are answered by a reputable Rhode Island personal injury attorney.

 Do I Really Need a Rhode Island Injury Attorney?